 The Old Hailey Townsite, endearingly referred to as Old Hailey, is centrally located in and around Hailey's Downtown core.
 Old Hailey extends roughly to Buttercup Road to the east, Myrtle Street to the north, south just beyond Cedar Street, and just beyond River Street to the west.
-Forming the historic residential core of the original city, this neighborhood is largely composed of traditional detached single-family dwellings on small lots with a gridded street pattern boasting 100-foot rights-of-way and alleys.
+Forming the historic residential core of the original City, this neighborhood is largely composed of traditional detached single-family dwellings on small lots with a gridded street pattern boasting 100-foot rights-of-way and alleys.
 Old Hailey, known for its mature tree canopy with many stately heritage trees, notable architecture, and celebrated charm, continues to carry the western thread of its past, balanced by its more modern present.
-The City of Hailey has a longstanding policy of protecting this neighborhood, particularly through the adoption of the Townsite Overlay District in 2006.
+The City of Hailey has a longstanding policy of protecting the character of this neighborhood, particularly through the adoption of the Townsite Overlay District and associated Design Standards in 2006.